 Read about our success stories here.
 Learn more about tar sands here.

 We’re at a critical and promising point in our movement to rid the Midwest of oil pipelines.
 Tribal leaders, rural landowners, farmers, climate activists, environmentalists, youth activists, and other concerned citizens are coming together and finding common ground.
-To take a stunning example, more than 500 people attended the Department of Natural Resource’s July 2020 online public hearing on a wetlands permit for Enbridge’s Line 5 reroute.
-The hearing lasted more than five hours, as 73 citizens spoke with passion and eloquence in opposition to the pipeline, while only 6 spoke in favor.

 The struggle to move from our fossil fuel past to a just and green future is playing out right in our own backyard.
 Please join us!
 There’s a place on our team for anyone with an interest in making a difference; no contribution is too small.
 Email Phyllis Hasbrouck or click here to get involved.